-When you are not writing or editing, use View > Views group > Read Mode to hide the writing tools and menus and to leave more room for the pages themselves.
+When you are not writing or editing, use View tab > Views group > Read Mode to hide the writing tools and menus and to leave more room for the pages themselves.
 Read Mode automatically fits the page layout to your device, using columns and larger font sizes, both of which you can adjust.
-All view options in Read mode are located on the View tab.
+All view options in Read mode are located on the View tab drop-down menu.